swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 - A clarification to section 5.2 was made stating that conformant Identity Providers MUST support the HTTP-POST binding.

+- Section 6.2 was updated with requirements for proxy-IdP:s that are expected to include the `<saml2:AuthenticatingAuthority>` element holding the entityID of the Identity Provider that provided the authentication of the principal.

 **Changes between version 1.2 and version 1.3:**